edithbeen/CourseraCourses/GettingCleaningData/CodeBook.md

 ### Variable and Aggregation Function Selection

 In addition to the subject ID and activity type, only the variables on the mean and standard deviation for each measurement are selected to create the aggregated data set.
-That is, only the variables created with mean() and std() of the sensor signals are selected.
+That is, only the variables created with "mean()" and "std()" of the sensor signals are selected.
 A total of 66 feature variables are selected.

 Meanwhile, the mean function is applied to create the aggregated data set.
 That is, the values in the created data set are the mean of the means and standard deviations.